LDoni/AmpWrap/README.md

 ## Introduction
 AmpWrap is a streamlined and efficient workflow for the analysis of 16S rRNA gene amplicons, supporting both short-read (Illumina) and long-read (Nanopore) sequencing technologies.

-## Installation with Conda
+## Installation
-AmpWrap can be easily installed using Conda or Mamba.
+AmpWrap can be easily installed using GitHub + Conda or Mamba.

 ### Install Miniconda
 To use Conda or Mamba, you first need to install Miniconda: